joy4563/Entergalactic_Mars_Explorer/README.md

 ### **Plains: Tranquility Awaits 🌄**

 Seeking serenity and wide-open spaces?
-Discover the Martian plains, where tranquility reigns supreme.
+Discover the Martian plains, where tranquillity reigns supreme.
 Take leisurely strolls across vast expanses, soaking in the breathtaking Martian vistas, and finding your own piece of paradise in this otherworldly terrain.

 Get ready for an unforgettable journey through the Martian landscapes, where every destination tells a captivating story of the Red Planet.